pandas-dev/pandas/doc/source/getting_started/index.rst

             <div id="collapseSeven" class="collapse" data-parent="#accordion">
                 <div class="card-body">

-Change the structure of your data table in multiple ways.
-You can :func:`~pandas.melt` your data table from wide to long/tidy form or :func:`~pandas.pivot` from long to wide format.
-With aggregations built-in, a pivot table is created with a single command.
+Change the structure of your data table in a variety of ways.
+You can use :func:`~pandas.melt` to reshape your data from a wide format to a long and tidy one.
+Use :func:`~pandas.pivot` to go from long to wide format.
+With aggregations built-in, a pivot table can be created with a single command.

 .. image:: ../_static/schemas/07_melt.svg
    :align: center